SMaityCodes/BlockchainClientSide/README.md

 From where to find the Contract Address in Remix IDE?

-Under Deployed Contracts -> you can see something STORAGE AT ... (copy address)
+Under Deployed Contracts -> you can see something STORAGE AT ... (copy address) (note that the address must be places inside double-quote)

 From where to find the Contract ABI in Remix IDE?